Our History, Our Present, Our Future

 Our Mennonite origins go back to 16th century Europe and the early years following the Protestant Reformation.
 A Dutch priest Menno Simons and others (the majority in Switzerland) believed that the Reformation needed to go further.
 In an age filled with religious violence, they provided an example of peacemaking that was costly for some.

 For over a century the congregation has provided worship services, Christian education, mission and service to the local community and world community.
-The church celebrated its 100th anniversary in 2015.
+We celebrated our 100th anniversary in 2015.

-The church and its leadership wish to build upon this heritage of faith in God and faithful living.
-We consider our mission statement "Serving Christ and Community" as defining our direction.
-The beautiful stained glass window in front of the sanctuary of Christ with his arms outspread represents what we believe we are about.
-We want to keep and make our church a community where people can be embraced by the love of God and leave better prepared to serve.
-We welcome all who come in faith, and those who come to seek.
+We aim to build upon this heritage of faith in God and faithful living.
+Our mission statement "Serving Christ and Community" defines our direction.
+The beautiful stained glass window in the sanctuary depicting Christ with his arms outspread represents what we are about.
+We aim to be a community where people are embraced by the love of God and leave better prepared for life and service.
+We welcome all who come in faith, and who